 Here is my recommendation for the best mini stepper to use while sitting down:

 MAGNETIC RESISTANCE: This compact elliptical exercise machine has ultra-smooth magnetic resistance, a superior flywheel and a sturdy base.
-It’s whisper quiet, so you’ll never bother those around you
+It’s whisper quiet, so you’ll never bother those around you.

-EASY TO USE: Large 6-Function LCD display tracks revolutions, RPM, time, calories burned and more; For easy reading, remove the display from under the desk and set it up on your table with the included display stand.
+EASY TO USE: Large 6-Function LCD display tracks revolutions, RPM, time, calories burned and more.
+For easy reading, remove the display from under the desk and set it up on your table with the included display stand.

 Mini steppers are simple exercise machines designed to simulate the act of walking.
 Mini steppers are essentially smaller versions of those big, clunky stair steppers you might find at your local fitness center.

-Others include built-in resistance bands, making it possible to perform a variety of upper body exercises while stepping for a total-body workout.
+Other sit down step machines include built-in resistance bands, making it possible to perform a variety of upper body exercises while stepping for a total-body workout.

 Since your feet remain in contact with the footplates at all times, you don’t have to worry about the force of each step carrying up through your bones or delicate connective tissues, which for some users can exacerbate joint problems and other causes of chronic pain.